 As soon as the download is complete, Dr.Fone would immediately start fixing your iOS device.
 After a few minutes, your device would restart to normal mode.
 The whole process would have taken about 10 minutes.

-With that simple 3 step process you would have fixed the iPhone touch screen not working issue, that too without suffering any data loss.
+With that simple 3 step process, you would have fixed the iPhone touch screen not working issue without suffering any data loss.

 Part 4: Factory Reset to fix iPhone touch screen not working issue

 The previous method is most likely to have fixed your iPhone touch screen not working issue, in which case you have no reason to read on.
-But in case you don't want to use a third-party software you can follow this method.
+But in case you don't want to use the third-party software, you can follow this method.

-Factory Reset is a method which is often used to restore a device back to its original settings, which means that all your data would be wiped off.
+Factory Reset is a method often used to restore a device to its original settings, which means that all your data would be wiped off.

 You could choose to backup your iPhone before you reset it using Dr.Fone.